Java SDK for the Model Context Protocol enables standardized integration between AI models and tools.

 • Core Dependencies

-• io.modelcontextprotocol.sdk:mcp - Core MCP library providing the base functionality and APIs for Model Context Protocol implementation.
+• io.modelcontextprotocol.sdk:mcp - Core MCP library providing the base functionality and APIs for Model Context Protocol implementation, including default STDIO and SSE client and server transport implementations.
+No external web frameworks required.

 • io.modelcontextprotocol.sdk:mcp-spring-webflux - WebFlux-based Server-Sent Events (SSE) transport implementation for reactive applications.